Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 1. Top-Down Market Sizing

-This method starts with a broad industry-wide figure and narrows it down based on relevant filters such as geography, target customer segments, and realistic market penetration.
+This method starts with a broad industry-wide number and narrows it down using filters such as geography, customer segments, and estimated penetration.

 Example: